 - Newsday reports: In Hofstra study, African-Americans share post-WWII LI stories

 Phase II: Latino Oral History Project

-Latinos now comprise the single largest group of foreign-born residents in Nassau County, making up 51.7 percent of the total immigrant population of roughly 290,000.
-For decades now, a diverse group of immigrants from El Salvador, Honduras, Mexico, Colombia, Dominican Republic and other parts of Central and South America have come to the United States and made Long Island their home, a process that has forever transformed the cultural and racial dynamic of communities across this suburban New York landscape.
+Latinos now comprise the single largest group of foreign-born residents in Nassau County, making up 51.7% of the total immigrant population of roughly 290,000.
+For decades now, a diverse group of immigrants from El Salvador, Honduras, Mexico, Colombia, Dominican Republic, and other parts of Central and South America have come to the United States and made Long Island their home, a process that has forever transformed the cultural and racial dynamic of communities across this suburban New York landscape.

 Who are the people that make up these communities?
-What is the experience of the Latino immigrant as she arrives, adapts and becomes an integral part of the local fabric?
+What is the experience of the Latino immigrants as they arrive, adapt, and become an integral part of the local fabric?
 What are some of the challenges they face in terms of racial discrimination, economic opportunity, affordable housing, adequate education, and political participation, and how have they overcome these challenges through community organizing and grassroots mobilization?